-As of December 31, 2019, the Group's gross debt was €1,013.9 million (excluding IFRS 16), consisting mainly of:
+As of December 31, 2020, the Group's gross debt was €1,454.8 million (excluding IFRS 16), consisting mainly of:

-- a €200 million bank term loan maturing in April 2023; - €650 million in senior bonds maturing in April 2024 and April 2026 with capitalized interest; - €100 million in loans from the EIB; and - €50 million in NEU CP drawn throughout the year with a view to facilitating the program.
+- a €200 million bank term loan maturing in April 2023; - €650 million in senior bonds maturing in April 2024 and April 2026 with capitalized interest; - €100 million in loans from the EIB; - a state-guaranteed loan of €500 million maturing in April 2021, with the option to extend it by five years until April 2026.

-Free cash flow from operations amounted to \in 173 million as of December 31, 2019.
+Free cash flow from operations amounted to €192 million in 2020.

-The Loan Agreement and the bond issue contain clauses customary for these types of financing, namely financial commitments, general restrictive covenants and early repayment clauses.
+The bank loan agreement, the state-guaranteed loan and the bond issue contain clauses customary for these types of financing, namely financial commitments, general restrictive covenants and early repayment clauses.

-As of December 31, 2019, all of the financial covenants relating to the Loan Agreement were being complied with (see section 4.2.2.2.
-"Financial debt" of this Universal Registration Document).
+As of December 31, 2020, the Company secured a waiver on testing its financial covenants under the Loan Agreement (see section 4.2.2.2 "Financial Debt" of this Universal Registration Document).